therealtimex/aci/aipolabs/cli/README.md

 <details>
   <summary>Create Project</summary>

-  This command will create a project in the database.
+  - Create a project in the database.
-  You need to create the user first before creating a project for the user.
+  - You need to create the user first before creating a project for the user.

   ```bash
   python -m aipolabs.cli.aipolabs create-project --project-name "My Project" --owner-type user --owner-id "8341edc4-eeb6-4e90-abe3-0051a9a7b9a5" --created-by "8341edc4-eeb6-4e90-abe3-0051a9a7b9a5" --visibility-access public